mozilla/legal-docs/en/report_infringement.md

 The quickest way is to email it to [dmcanotice@mozilla.com](mailto:dmcanotice@mozilla.com).
 If you prefer, you can send or fax it to:

-Mozilla<br>
+Mozilla
-Attn: Mozilla’s Designated DMCA Agent<br>
+Attn: Mozilla’s Designated DMCA Agent
 149 New Montgomery St.
 4th Floor
 San Francisco, CA 94105

 Mozilla’s Designated Agent’s fax is 650-903-0875 and phone is 650-903-0800.